 The Master of Liberal Arts is administered through the School of Liberal Arts.
-Interdisciplinary in nature, this program requires a concentration in at least two areas of the humanities and an exploration of the diversity of perspectives on the human experience represented in art, drama, history, literature, communication, music, philosophy and sociology.
+Interdisciplinary in nature, this program requires a concentration in at least two areas of the humanities and an exploration of the diversity of perspectives on the human experience represented in art, drama, geographic information systems, Spanish, history, literature, communication, music, philosophy, and sociology.